Danny625/angry-birds-physics-engine/README.md

 PHYSICS_GAME_HOME
 ```

+The tracked `game/data/` and `game/saved_levels/` folders only contain placeholders.
+Actual runtime databases and custom saved levels are ignored by Git.

 ## 👩‍🍳 Design Decisions

-### Why keep the original CMU Graphics version?

-The original version is preserved in `legacy_cmu/` to show the starting point and avoid rewriting history.

 ### Why migrate to Pygame?

-Pygame is a more recognizable standalone Python game framework.
-Migrating made the project easier to present as an independent software engineering project while keeping the original class version available.
+Pygame is a more recognizable standalone Python game framework than CMU Graphics.
+Migrating made the project easier to present as an independent software engineering project while keeping the original gameplay idea.

 ### Why local-first?

-The goal was to demonstrate software engineering skills without paid hosting or maintenance.
+The goal was to demonstrate software engineering skills without paid hosting or long-term maintenance.
 SQLite stores data locally, FastAPI runs on localhost, and Docker packages the backend for reproducible local execution.

 ### Why separate the API from the game?

 The Pygame game can run on its own, while the FastAPI backend demonstrates REST API and database-backed persistence.
 Keeping them separate avoids overcomplicating the game loop.

+### Why keep the code in a `game/` folder?

+The repository root stays clean for GitHub visitors, while the actual game code, assets, levels, API, and tests live together in one organized project folder.

 ## 📚 What I Learned